-- EMAIL: Please check your NTCC email EVERYDAY.
+• EMAIL: Please check your NTCC email EVERYDAY.
 Email is the official form of communication used here at NTCC.
-All emailed questions to the instructor will be responded to within 24 hours, but usually within a few hours when possible. - PHONE: My office phone is 903-434-8310, however this voicemail is only checked every 48 hours.
-Email comes directly to my phone, so this is the best form of communication.
-If you need immediate assistance, you may call my cell phone at 903-466-3853.
-I do not respond to long detailed questions via text message-if the text message is longer than 25 words then it needs to be an email.
-I will also not respond to text messages that do not include the name and course section of the student sending the message. - ANNOUNCEMENTS: These can be found in Blackboard under the course link on your Bb homepage.
-Please make sure you are reading any announcements thoroughly when they are posted there.
+All emailed questions to the instructor will be responded to within 24 hours, but usually within a few hours when possible.

+- PHONE: My office phone number is 903-434-8310, however if you need immediate assistance you may call my cell phone at 903-466-3853.
+I do not respond to long detailed questions via text message. - ANNOUNCEMENTS: These can be found in Blackboard under the course link on your Bb homepage.
+Please make sure you read any announcements thoroughly when they are posted.